@llm-ports/adapter-openai

 First-call cost.
 The first call to an unknown reasoning model in a given process pays one wasted round-trip (the starved attempt) before the cache learns the constraint.
 The adapter ships a

 KNOWN_REASONING_MODELSstatic catalog that pre-seeds the cache for well-known reasoning lineups so the wasted round-trip is skipped.
-Models the catalog already knows about (as of0.1.0-alpha.4):
+As of alpha.22 the catalog is matched against the normalized model ID (canonical name after stripping any<owner>/prefix), so namespaced provider IDs hit the same anchored patterns.
+Models the catalog knows about:

 - OpenAI o-series (